Forecast issued at 5:42 am EDT on Sunday 9 March 2014.

 A high pressure system over the Tasman Sea will move slowly eastwards over the next few days.
 A low pressure trough will form over the Bight today and will enter western Victoria on Monday afternoon before weakening overnight.
 A cold front will enter western Victoria on Tuesday afternoon and is expected to reach central Victoria at night then will cross the east of the State Wednesday morning.

 Forecast for the rest of Sunday

 Cloudy.
-Isolated showers in the east clearing during the morning.
-Winds westerly 15 to 20 km/h becoming light during the morning.
-Overnight temperatures falling to between 4 and 8 with daytime temperatures reaching between 11 and 17.
+Scattered showers and the chance of thunderstorms contracting to the east in the morning.
+Winds west to northwesterly 20 to 30 km/h turning south to southwesterly 25 to 35 km/h during the morning.
+Overnight temperatures falling to between 11 and 14 with daytime temperatures reaching between 18 and 21.

 The next routine forecast will be issued at 4:15 pm EDT Sunday.